This post may contain affiliate links. Please read my disclosure policy.

 You can thicken the sauce up a bit more if you want, but we love it a little on the juicy side.
 The cheesy herb biscuits soak up the broth without becoming wet, and they taste incredible.
 Loaded with black pepper, fresh thyme and cheddar cheese, they are seriously delicious.
 I love the fluffy texture with just a little golden brown crust on top.

 You don’t often see cauliflower in a dish like this but it’s perfect.
 We used what we had on hand, and you can do the same.
-I enjoyed the butternut squash and will make it again, just like this, in a few weeks.
+I enjoy butternut squash and always include it when possible.
+I make this recipe again and again and am never disappointed.